NakhlehLab/MaCroDNA/BE_data_analysis/README.md

 ## Download and prepare the data set

-All the data sets from this study are available at European Genome-Phenome Archive (https://ega-archive.org) and can be accessed by the accession number EGAS00001005221
+All the data sets from this study are available at the European Genome-Phenome Archive (https://ega-archive.org) and can be accessed by the accession number EGAS00001005221
 The accession number for the single-cell DNA sequencing data is EGAD00001007521 and the accession number of the single-cell RNA sequencing data is EGAD00001007523
-To map the reads of the scDNA-seq data to the human reference genome use the NIaIII mapping pipeline of SingleCellMultiOmics package: https://github.com/BuysDB/SingleCellMultiOmics/tree/master/singlecellmultiomics/snakemake_workflows/nlaIII
+To map the reads of the scDNA-seq data to the human reference genome using the NIaIII mapping pipeline of the SingleCellMultiOmics package: https://github.com/BuysDB/SingleCellMultiOmics/tree/master/singlecellmultiomics/snakemake_workflows/nlaIII
-The reads of the scRNA-seq data were mapped to the human genome using the SingleCellMultiOmics pipeline: https://github.com/BuysDB/SingleCellMultiOmics/tree/master/singlecellmultiomics/snakemake_workflows/cs2_scmo From the outputs of these pipelines we use the read count tables and gene expression tables of the scDNA-seq and scRNA-seq data, respectively.
+The reads of the scRNA-seq data were mapped to the human genome using the SingleCellMultiOmics pipeline: https://github.com/BuysDB/SingleCellMultiOmics/tree/master/singlecellmultiomics/snakemake_workflows/cs2_scmo From the outputs of these pipelines, we use the read count tables and gene expression tables of the scDNA-seq and scRNA-seq data, respectively.

 ## Installing the required packages